ppkantorski/Status-Monitor-Overlay/README.md

 2. You're using some untested custom sysmodule that has no proper thread sleeping implemented.
 Find out in atmosphere/contents any sysmodule that you don't need, delete it and restart Switch.
 3. Your Switch is using sigpatches, is not a primary device, is using linked account, and is connected to network.
 Delete sigpatches, change your Switch to primary device, unlink account, or disable Wi-Fi.

-Q: When opening Status Monitor overlays stop responding or something else, that I am trying to open while Status Monitor is opened, is freezing (f.e.
+Q: When opening Status Monitor overlays stop responding, or something that I am trying to open while Status Monitor is opened is freezing (f.e.
 Album or HB Menu).
 How to fix this?

-A: Issue comes from too much sysmodules accessing files on sdcard at once.
+A: Issue comes from too much sysmodules accessing sdcard at once.
 You must limit amount of sysmodules that have such access (you can free one session by disabling logs in SaltyNX-Tool).